Companion (Doctor Who): Demographics

+LGBT companions have also been introduced to the programme.
+Writer Rona Munro intended for "lesbian subtext" to be present between Ace and the supporting character Karra in Survival (1989), but admitted that this was unclear.
+The "omnisexual" con man Jack Harkness (John Barrowman), who intermittently travelled with the Doctor after his introduction in "The Empty Child" (2005), was the first openly non-heterosexual character in Doctor Who.
+Companion Clara Oswald, introduced in 2012, has been interpreted as bisexual by critics.
+Lesbian canteen assistant Bill Potts (Pearl Mackie), introduced in "The Pilot" (2017), is considered the first openly gay companion.
+Classic-era companions have been retroactively established as LGBT in licensed spin-off media, including Tegan and Nyssa.

+Robotic companions such as K9 and Kamelion, voiced by John Leeson / David Brierly and Gerald Flood respectively, have also been introduced.

+Impact on the Doctor

+The Eleventh Doctor (Matt Smith) with companion Amy Pond (Karen Gillan), who was killed off in the 2012 episode "The Angels Take Manhattan"; the impact of this on the Doctor was explored in "The Snowmen" (2012).

 In the original run of the show, companions were mostly written as leaving of their own accord, with only a few exceptions.
-The first death of a regular companion was of Adric, in the 1982 serial Earthshock.
+The first death of a regular companion was of Adric in the 1982 serial Earthshock.
 This is different in the revived era, with companions more often given tragic endings and the show exploring the theme of loss more.
 Demaris Oxman makes further distinction of the way this theme is explored by different showrunners, arguing that companions in Steven Moffat's time as showrunner tended to have more tragic endings, while Russell T. Davies wrote departures closely tied to each companion's character.

 The impact of such losses has been explored within the show.
 For example, the loss of Amy and Rory Williams drives the Eleventh Doctor into solitude in Victorian London where he refuses to get involved in the world's affairs anymore.
 Series 9 dealt with the Twelfth Doctor's growing fear over the potential of losing Clara Oswald.
 Her death in "Face the Raven" leads the Doctor to undertake extreme measures to undo her fate, as depicted in the Series 9 finale "Hell Bent".
 The impact of the death of his wife, River Song, is a subplot of both "The Husbands of River Song" and "The Return of Doctor Mysterio".

-Steven Moffat, showrunner between 2010 and 2017, has stated that companion deaths are "wrong for Doctor Who", explaining that he does not believe the show should represent the "grittiness" of real life.
+Steven Moffat, showrunner from 2010 to 2017, has stated that companion deaths are "wrong for Doctor Who", explaining that he does not believe the show should represent the "grittiness" of real life.
+In the classic series, the Doctor did not keep in touch with former companions.

-Deaths

-Several companions are shown to have died in the show's history: